idaholab/STIG/testFiles/README.md

 Check the Output: If the program runs successfully, it will upload the STIX data to the Neo4j database and print a success message.
 If there are errors, they will be logged to the terminal.
 Then just refreshed the window where your database is and the nodes should be populated

 ## Deleting nodes inside of neo4J
-- match(anyVariable) detach delete anyVariable
+- match(anyVariable) detach delete anyVariable inside the query box in the Neo4j browser!